Classes are in-person. Classes are online again. Back to in-person. Online again.

 This is a cycle playing out at schools across the country, and there does not seem to be an end to the cycle in the short-term.
 Some schools used the spring and summer closures in 2020 to prepare classrooms for either virtual or hybrid learning opportunities, while others fully expected to be back in the classrooms in a normal routine by now.
 Many schools that did not invest in technology upgrades are beginning to consider these projects, hoping to have them in place for next semester.

-The timeline to successfully complete a technology upgrade project before the fall 2021 semester is rapidly closing for many reasons:
+The timeline to successfully complete a technology upgrade project before next semester is rapidly closing for many reasons:

 - In a world where we can purchase most anything online and either pick it up in the store in an hour or have it delivered tomorrow, we have begun to expect that level of speed in many areas of business and life.
 But, just because we have that expectation doesn’t mean that it’s realistic.
 Professional AV projects take time to be planned and executed properly.
 Equipment must be scoped, engineered, procured, shipped, configured, tested, and installed and each of those steps requires time.
 Compressing timelines usually leads to either compromises in budget (higher) or functionality (less) that need to be made to meet a tight delivery schedule (check out the article “Why Do AV Projects Take So Long?”).